 Nylon is the most durable manufactured carpet fiber (wool, a natural fiber, is more durable yet, however).
 For heavy-use applications like stairs, halls, and active family rooms, we prefer to recommend nylon because we know it will keep our clients happy for a very long time.

 Nylon is at a slight disadvantage to polyester in terms of both price and stain resistance.
 There are a couple of ways nylon can be enhanced to increase its stain resistance.
 One way to do that is called solution dying.
-What that means is that the nylon fiber is originally made to be the color it will be when the carpeting is complete, instead of making a white nylon that is dyed later in the carpet construction process.
+This means that the nylon fiber is originally made to be the color it will be when the carpeting is complete, instead of making a white nylon that is dyed later in the carpet construction process.
 It is easier for carpeting manufacturers to use white nylon to make up big rolls of un-dyed carpeting that they can then dye to order as they need it.
 As a result, there are fewer options in solution dyed carpeting.
 However, we know that solution dyed carpeting not only resists stains better, it is also a product that we can clean much more aggressively, since there is less risk of cleaning away the dye.

 Nylon also can be treated to be more stain resistant.
 Shaw uses a branded technology called R2X to make nylon more stain resistant.
-Lees carpeting uses 3M Scotchgard as part of its 25-year No Excuses Warranty.
+Lees carpeting uses 3M Scotchgard as part of its 25-year No Exclusions Warranty.

 Still not sure which is best for you?
 Come in or call 952-933-8944 and we can talk to you about both of these carpeting options and which one will suit your needs best.
 Or you can contact us to set up a Free In-Home Estimate.